-Chapter 27: Face & Neck Injuries
+Learning Outcomes: Chapter 27: Face and Neck Injuries

 - 1. Describe the anatomy and physiology of the head, face, and neck; include major structures and specific important landmarks of which EMTs must be aware. (pp 947-950) - 2.
-Describe the factors that may cause the obstruction of the upper airway following a facial injury. (pp 950-951) - 3.
+Describe the factors that may cause obstruction of the upper airway following a facial injury. (pp 950-951) - 3.
 Discuss the different types of facial injuries and patient care considerations related to each one. (pp 950-951) - 4.
-Explain the emergency care of a patient who has sustained face and neck injuries; include assessment of the patient, review of signs and symptoms, and management of care. (pp 950-956). - 5.
-Explain emergency medical care of a patient with soft-tissue wounds of the face and neck. (pp 955-956) - 6.
-Explain the emergency medical care of a patient with an eye injury based on the following scenarios: foreign object, impaled object, burns, lacerations, blunt trauma, closed head injuries, and blast injuries. (pp 956-965) - 7.
+Explain the emergency care of a patient who has sustained face and neck injuries; include assessment of the patient, review of signs and symptoms, and management of care. (pp 950-956) - 5.
+Explain the emergency care of a patient with soft-tissue wounds of the face and neck. (pp 955-956) - 6.
+Explain the emergency care of a patient with an eye injury based on the following scenarios: foreign object, impaled object, burns, lacerations, blunt trauma, closed head injuries, and blast injuries. (pp 956-965) - 7.
 Describe the three different causes of a burn injury to the eye and patient management considerations related to each one. (pp 959-961) - 8.
-Explain emergency medical care of a patient with injuries of the nose. (pp 965-967) - 9.
-Explain the emergency medical care of a patient with injuries of the ear, including lacerations and foreign body insertions. (pp 967-969) - 10.
-Explain the physical findings and emergency care of a patient with a facial fracture. (pp 969-970) - 11.
-Explain the emergency medical care of the patient with dental and cheek injuries; include how to deal with an avulsed tooth. (p 970) - 12.
-Explain the emergency medical care of a patient with an upper airway injury caused by blunt trauma. (pp 970-971) - 13.
-Explain the emergency medical care of the patient with a penetrating injury to the neck; include how to control regular and life-threatening bleeding. (pp 971-972)
+Explain the emergency care of a patient with injuries of the nose. (pp 965-967) - 9.
+Explain the emergency care of a patient with injuries of the ear; include lacerations and foreign body insertions. (pp 967-969) - 10.Explain the physical findings and emergency care of a patient with a facial fracture. (pp 969- 970) - 11.Explain the emergency care of a patient with dental and cheek injuries; include how to deal with an avulsed tooth. (p 970) - 12.Explain the emergency care of a patient with an upper airway injury caused by blunt trauma. (pp 970-971) - 13.Explain the emergency care of a patient with a penetrating injury to the neck; include how to control regular and life-threatening bleeding. (pp 971-972)